Skip to Main Content

 Where can I buy alcohol for my event?

-All alcohol served at the event must be purchased from a Saskatchewan liquor retailer.
+All alcohol served at the event must be purchased from a Saskatchewan liquor retailer retailer or a Saskatchewan Craft Manufacturer.
 The receipts for all the beverage alcohol at the event must be on-site and be readily available if requested.
 All the receipts must show the approved permit number for the event.

 Can I serve homemade beer and wine at my event?